Siupeli Malamala

-Siupeli Malamala (born January 15, 1969) is a former professional American football offensive lineman.
-He played offensive tackle and offensive guard in the NFL for the New York Jets from 1992–1999.
+Siupeli Malamala (born January 15, 1969) is a Tongan-born former professional football offensive lineman.
+He played offensive tackle and offensive guard in the National Football League (NFL) for the New York Jets from 1992 to 1999.
+He was drafted by the Jets in the third round of the 1992 NFL draft with the 68th overall pick.
 He played in 62 games throughout his professional career.